vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 1. `settlement_data (Data Source: number)`: this data is used by the product to calculate periodic settlement cashflows.
 The receipt of this data triggers this calculation and the transfers between parties to "true up" to the external reference price.
 1. `settlement_cue_auction_duration`: value expressed in seconds which specifies the duration of an auction started once settlement cue is received.
 The auction ends when the specified time elapses or when the settlement data is received.
 A value of `0` indicates no auction.
 1. `max_settlement_gap`: value expressed in seconds which specifies the amount of time without periodic settlement after which the market will go into protective auction and remain in that mode until settlement data is received.
-1. `settlement_price_monitoring`: a boolean flag indiacating if periodic settlement price should go through the [price monitoring](0032-PRIM-price_monitoring.md) logic.
-If set to `true` any valid `settlement_data` ingested by the market will go thorugh the price monitoring engine and contribute to its price history as well as trigger a price monitoring auction if it falls outside the current valid price bounds.
+1. `settlement_price_monitoring`: a boolean flag indicating if periodic settlement price should go through the [price monitoring](0032-PRIM-price_monitoring.md) logic.
+If set to `true` any valid `settlement_data` ingested by the market will go through the price monitoring engine and contribute to its price history as well as trigger a price monitoring auction if it falls outside the current valid price bounds.

 Validation: none required as these are validated by the asset and data source frameworks.